Frostbitten toes typically appear pale, numb, swollen, and may develop blisters or blackened tissue as damage progresses.

 The Role of Color Changes in Identifying Frostbitten Toes

-Finally, blackened toes are a hallmark of gangrene caused by cell death from prolonged freezing and lack of oxygen supply.
-This irreversible discoloration demands immediate attention as it often leads to tissue loss.
+Finally, blackened toes are a hallmark of tissue death caused by prolonged freezing injury and lack of blood supply.
+This irreversible change demands immediate attention, and the NHS guidance on frostbite notes that skin can turn black and hard as it starts to die.

 Numbness and Sensory Changes: What Do Frostbitten Toes Feel Like?